Write to us

 There are a few things that you need to take note of when working out your AI-enabled digital transformation strategy.
 You should look at the financial impact, customer impact, business impact, the way you can execute the transformation.
 If that’s in your digital transformation strategy, then explore how AI can impact the points mentioned.
 You need to draw a business case – look at how AI can speed up your processes, help in transactions, benefit in operational terms, and the cost of acquiring the AI-based solutions.
 When the benefits outweigh the cost and the risk, then you should evaluate and deploy.

 However quite contrary to this, the CIOs today are often mandated with deploying AI-enabled solutions without really understanding the business needs.
 The request is often “We need chatbots, so please implement them,” and the entire department gets going on deploying solutions to enable chatbots within the processes, without a serious thought about whether they need it or not, and are these chatbots really helping in the overall scheme of things.

 So, I would say that instead of being aware of AI and looking at deploying the technology, evaluate whether you have a proper roadmap drawn up for digital transformation.
 Do you have an enterprise-wide thought process?
 If you are comfortable with the answers, then look at the solutions.

 In your evaluation process, to avoid AI washing, look at proof of concept from the vendors.
 See how well it is automated and how robust is the solution, whether it is scalable and flexible, how much effort is required to deploy it, the complexity of the solution, whether it has tools to self-learn, the concept of the solution, the cost of maintenance, and how effective are the results.
-Then you need to draw up the governance of this tool with the other tools within the organisation.
+Then you need to draw up the governance of this tool with the other tools within the organization.
 This is the framework which you should use to ensure real AI deployment in your processes.